Studio 39 on 39th Street

 Kansas City Salon History

+Gemy Chiarizio began her career as a hair cutting specialist at Mario Tricoci’s.
+She opened Studio 39 in a loft on 39th street in July of 2001.
 Eight weeks later 9/11 occurred, and lifting the spirits and confidence of others became her goal.
-When we feel our best, we’re better prepared to meet a challenge.
-Personal care helps create this possibility, so connecting with others through salon services became our purpose.
+When we feel our best, we’re better prepared to meet a challenge, so connecting through salon services became our purpose.
+As a result, we offer active military and police 10% off as a thank you for their dedication to community and local business.

 Kansas City Salon Buzz.

 Specialty work in Kansas City was rare 20 years ago, so Gemy’s work gained attention.
 Hiring cosmetology graduates helped her manage a growing clientele, and it also helped develop them into accomplished stylists.
+Cultivating success by mentoring created consistency, so our reputation grew.

 West Side Studio 39